bmsptra24/Web-Portfolio/README.md

 <h1>Hi, I'm Bima</h1>
 I am a student at Sriwijaya State Polytechnic and I majored in Informatics Management.
+And this is my portfolio.
 <br><br><br>
 <h1>How to see it?</h1>
 1. Find "Enviroment" on the right side, then click "github-pages"